 Another issue that the author fails to grasp is the basic economic concept of supply and demand.
-If data centers’ power needs continue to escalate, wouldn’t the demand for alternate/renewables grow accordingly, thereby driving down their prices to be more competitive with conventional alternatives?
+If data centers’ power needs continue to escalate, wouldn’t the demand for alternate/renewables grow accordingly, thereby driving for a pretty good paying job?
 Rather than cast a shroud over the success of the industry because it, and its power needs, continue to grow, shouldn’t the author be asking why these power alternatives aren’t competitive and what are those companies doing to correct the problem?
 Seems a little bit like the old “I’m so mad at the dog , I’m going to kick the cat” reasoning going on here.

 I guess some folks can only be happy by raining on everyone else’s parade.